ancient-cthulhu/pipeline-examples/jenkins/english/simplified/veracode-strategy.md

 2. Create a **Multibranch Pipeline** job pointing at your repository
 3. Add credentials: `veracode-api-id`, `veracode-api-key`, and optionally `srcclr-api-token`
 4. (Optional) Set `VERACODE_APP_NAME`, `VERACODE_SOURCE_DIR`, `TOP_LEVEL_BRANCHES`
-5. Push to a top-level branch to trigger Package and Policy Scan; push elsewhere for SCA only
+5. Push to a top-level branch to trigger Package and Policy Scan; push elsewhere for SCA and Container/IaC/Secrets only
-6. Review SCA and Policy results in the Veracode Platform
+6. Review results in the Veracode Platform and the archived `container_iac_secrets.json` artifact
 ---

 ## Resources